openfisca/openfisca-parsers/refined_graph.md

-#  Raw Graph specifications
+#  Refined Graph specifications

-A raw graph is what is derived directly from the parsing of OpenFisca python/numpy source code.
-Some constructs are still dependent to the python/numpy code and should be abstracted to produce an abstract OpenFisca graph.
+The refined graph is the reference representation of an OpenFisca modelisation.
+It tells nothing about the way the computations are performed.

-Here are the specifications of the OpenFisca raw graph.
+Here is the specification of the OpenFisca refined graph.

 - [Node objects](#node-objects)
 - ...